Samworth27/T2A2/README.md

 ## R7 - ID the problem

-Someone who has an interest if sustainable living has grown an excess of a particular crop or something they have produced and would like to avoid wasting this excess while potentially also getting something that might need in return
+Someone who has an interest if sustainable living has grown an excess of a particular crop or something they have produced and would like to avoid wasting this excess while potentially also getting something that might need in return.
+While physical marketplaces exist as well as social media swap groups exists, people can be too busy to get to a physical market and social media swap groups can be fragmented, even in one city, meaning a person might have to advertise something in more than one place.

 ## R8 - Why does the problem need solving